Leo Baeck College: Library

-The College's library has 60,000 books, including donations of books from the former Hochschule library and many rare editions.
+The college's library has 60,000 books, including donations of books from the former Hochschule library and many rare editions.

 Courses

 Throughout its history, Leo Baeck College has had a number of collaborations with different academic bodies.

 Its awards have been validated amongst others by the Council for National Academic Awards (CNAA), the Open University Validation Services (OUVS), the Institute of Education (IOE) and the University of Winchester (UoW).

-From 2015-16 Leo Baeck College formed a new partnership arrangement with Middlesex University which validates all the Jewish Studies and Jewish Education awards, with the exception of the research awards.
+From 2015 to 2016 Leo Baeck College formed a new partnership arrangement with Middlesex University which validates all the Jewish Studies and Jewish Education awards, with the exception of the research awards.
 The degrees carry the imprimatur of Middlesex University.